gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

 ### Simple NFT

-Another example of an interface that demonstrates how to work with a smart contract can be found at the link: https://nft.gear-tech.io.
+Another example of an interface that demonstrates how to work with a smart contract is a Simple NFT application example that is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/nft).

-It implements the ability to mint NFTs, view all NFTs minted by any account in the contract, as well as view NFTs that someone has approved to the current account (`AprovedToMe`) with the possibility of further transfer to another account (this option is not available in the [NFT Marketplace](https://marketplace.gear-tech.io/) application).
+It implements the ability to mint NFTs, view all NFTs minted by any account in the contract, as well as view NFTs that someone has approved to the current account (`AprovedToMe`) with the possibility of further transfer to another account (this option is not available in the full NFT Marketplace application).

-A Simple NFT application example is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/nft).

 ### How to run